Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 1. Create a prefab out of the object you want to spawn.
 1. Make sure the object has a `NetworkObject` component on it.

-  The `NetworkObject` component has a `PrefabHash` this is a unique name used by MLAPI to find the right object to spawn on the clients.
+  The `NetworkObject` component has a `PrefabHash` this is a unique name used by Netcode to find the right object to spawn on the clients.
 By default this is the name of the object but it can be changed if needed.

 1. Add your prefab to the `NetworkPrefabs` list of the `NetworkManager`.

 ### Spawning a Networked Prefab

-MLAPI uses a server authorative networking model so spawning objects can only be done on the server/host.
+Netcode uses a server authorative networking model so spawning objects can only be done on the server/host.
 To spawn an object first instantiate the object from your prefab and then invoke the spawn method on the `NetworkObject` component that should be attached to the prefab.
 This should only be done on the server as the object will automatically replicate on the other clients.
 By default a newly spawned object is owned by the server.
 See [Ownership](networkobject.md#ownership) for more information.